Do I have to audition?

 Do you have a dress code?

 Students at each level of the program are required to wear the appropriate leotard style and color assigned to their level.
 Ballet tights are worn at all levels, except in the Creative Dance, Pre-Primary and Primary levels.
 See the dress code requirements section under each class description for specific details.

 We encourage new students and their parents to make an appointment to take a tour of our facilities and get an orientation to our program at any time.
 Please contact email@example.com or 206.726.5034.

 Do you have observation days?

 Twice yearly we open the studios to family for class observations.
-Please visit our calendar for current dates.

 How do I register?